On peculiarities of the annealing process for highly transparent silica-based aerogel tiles manufactured in Novosibirsk: Analysis of aerogel during thermal processing

 \section{Analysis of aerogel during thermal processing}

-Large silica aerogel tiles occasionally fracture during the primary annealing stage, which is designed to remove alcohol groups chemically bounded to the aerogel surface, organic impurities and residual chemicals after supercritical drying.
-To investigate this issue, thermogravimetric and differential scanning calorimetry analysis was conducted.
-The ThermoGravimetric Analysis (TGA) measures the mass change of the sample during controlled heating, while the Differential Scanning Calorimetry (DSC) monitors heat flow to detect endothermic (heat absorption) or exothermic (heat release) processes, such as organic decomposition or phase transitions.

-Ground silica aerogel samples (10.82~mg) were heated from 22~$^\circ$C to 450~$^\circ$C at 5~$\sfrac{^\circ C}{min}$ in air.
+Large silica aerogel tiles could occasionally fracture during the primary annealing stage, which is intended to remove alcohol groups chemically bonded to the aerogel surface, organic impurities, and residual chemicals remaining after supercritical drying.
+To investigate this issue, thermogravimetric analysis (TGA) and differential scanning calorimetry (DSC) were performed using a NETZSCH STA 449 C Jupiter instrument.
+TGA measures the mass change of a sample during controlled heating, while DSC monitors heat flow to detect endothermic (heat absorption) and exothermic (heat release) processes such as organic decomposition or phase transitions.
+Ground silica aerogel samples (10.82~mg) were heated from 22~$^\circ$C to 450~$^\circ$C at 5~$^\circ$C/min in air.
 The mass loss (TG), its derivative (DTG), and the heat flow (DSC) were recorded (see Fig.~\ref{fig:fig1}).